jordaninturrisi/culture_amp_coding_test/README.md

 ## Problem Statement

-For the purposes of publishing **_Benchmark Reports_** from our aggregated survey data, we use a set of standard questions, known as `Reference Questions`.
+For the purposes of publishing **_Benchmark Reports_** from our aggregated survey data, we use a set of standard questions, known as **_Reference Questions_**.
 However, within each survey the actual question text may be slightly different.
-We need to be able to match each individual question to a standard `Reference Question` in order to collect aggregated results.
+We need to be able to match each individual question to a standard **_Reference Question_** in order to collect aggregated results.

 ## Sample Data

-Included in the folder "example-data" are three sample data files:
+Included in the folder `data` are three sample data files:
 1. `reference_questions.csv` - Lists reference questions and unique codes used as identifiers
 2. `labeled_data.csv` - test data consisting of example questions from real surveys together with the code representing the reference question they match to - this data can be used for training your application.
 3. `test_questions.txt` - test data to use to run your application with.